andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 ### Kashida thickness

-The following snippet uses functions form the [`calc`](https://www.ctan.org/pkg/calc?lang=en) package to measure the thickness of the kashida in the loaded font.
+The following snippet uses functions from the [`calc`](https://www.ctan.org/pkg/calc?lang=en) package to measure the thickness of the kashida in the loaded font.
 It measures the top of the kashida from the baseline and stores this value in `\kashidaheight`.
 It also measure how far it extends below the baseline and stores the value in `\kashidadepth`.
 (None of the fonts I have tested this on have a kashida that extends below the baseline, so this measure will normally be `0 pts`.)

 ``` tex
 \newlength\kashidaheight